Security Model

 While the sandbox virtualizes many operations for the application, we limit the sandbox’s own interactions with the host to the following high-level operations:

 2. Make a minimal set of host system calls.
-The calls do not include the creation of new sockets (unless host networking mode is enabled) or opening files.
+The calls do not include the creation of new sockets (unless host networking mode is enabled) or opening files (unless directfs is enabled).
 The calls include duplication and closing of file descriptors, synchronization, timers and signal management.

 3. Read and write packets to a virtual ethernet device.
 This is not required if host networking is enabled (or networking is disabled).